klimatsmart/mbh98emu/README.md

 ### Proxy data

-The PSU and NOAA archives also contain proxy data, but this dataset was prepared after MBH98 was published and is missing several records the authors mistakenly believed they had not used.
+The PSU and NOAA archives also contain a set of proxy data matrices, but this dataset was prepared for a corrigendum and is missing several records the authors mistakenly believed they had not used.

 Luckily, a copy of the original MBH98 proxy data was circulated online following a data breach at the Climatic Research Unit in 2009.
 The file is available here: